arBest/BERT_FOR_DRUG_ID/README.md

 ## Embeddings

 ### Sentence embeddings
-`python get_embedding.py` extracts contextual features(like ELMo) from hidden layer(s) (can be specified).
+`python get_embedding.py` extracts pre-trained contextual features(like ELMo) from hidden layer(s) (can be specified).

-(1) The input can be provided to this script where input file is a sentence per line.
+(1) A input txt file to be provided to this script where there is a sentence per line.

 (2) Output returns a json file per line.

+TODO - Use task specific fine-tuned model to extract features instead of pre-trained model.

 ## Spacy
 The fine-tuned BERT model is available in spacy.